naneecodes/react-wordle-clone/README.md

-#Wordle Turtle Game
+# Wordle Turtle Game 🐢✨

-##Description
+## Description
 This is a clone of Wordle built using Create React App.

-##Why I'm building it
+## Why I'm building it
-It was built to make the game more fun and usable for ESL students of mine.
+It was built to make the game more fun and usable for ESL students of mine. 🇺🇸🇰🇷🏝️

-##Custom Classroom-Friendly Features
+## Custom Classroom-Friendly Features 👩🏻‍🏫🍎
-- The user inputs a word and then the class takes turns guessing.
+- The user inputs a word and then the class taks turns guessing.